Professional research expertise

 The Kercher Center is available for professional consultation on various research projects.
 The center has often worked on a contractual basis for nonprofit organizations.
 As a part of Western Michigan University, the center operates on a cost-recovery basis and offers highly competitive rates.
-To discuss a potential project with the Kercher Center, contact Dr. Whitney DeCamp, Director.
+To discuss a potential project with the Kercher Center, contact, Dr. David Hartmann.

 The Kercher Center researchers have extensive experience in sampling techniques, survey design, data collection and analysis.
 Entire studies, from research design to final report, are completed at the Kercher Center.

 The center specializes in a variety of survey methodologies and has conducted telephone, mail and Web-based surveys.
 Investigators on center projects have extensive experience in each of these areas.
 Recently, survey research has increasingly moved towards Web-based designs for a variety of reasons including the reduced cost to field the survey and the added convenience for participants.
 The center offers a variety of Web-based solutions for data collection including mass-marketed surveys and more private designs targeted at specific groups or individuals.
 Web-based surveys can also be designed with either anonymous or tracked participants, with security in place to ensure data safety.

 Kercher Center researchers also have extensive experience with a broad range of qualitative research methods and have utilized these qualitative techniques to investigate a wide range of topics.
 Center researchers have experience conducting open-ended, in-depth interviews; ethnographic field research; case studies on particular firms and industries; archival research; policy formulation and implementation research and comparative and historical research.